 He smashed a 40-ball T20 hundred for Northants against Sussex at Hove in August, then the eighth fastest of all-time and the fastest of the English season.
 It took Northants to Finals Day, but they lost the final against Lancashire.

-He will also play for the Headingley based Northern Superchargers in the new Hundred competition.
+He will play in the inaugural Hundred for the Emerald Headingley based Northern Superchargers in 2021.